ortus-docs/cbox-cborm-docs/getting-started/basic-crud-services.md

 }
 ```

 You might be asking yourself: Where does this magic `getMemento()` method come from?
-Well, it comes from the [mementifier](https://forgebox.io/view/mementifier) module wich inspects ORM entities and injects them with this function to allow you to produce raw state from entities. \(Please see: [https://forgebox.io/view/mementifier](https://forgebox.io/view/mementifier)\)
+Well, it comes from the [mementifier](https://forgebox.io/view/mementifier) module which inspects ORM entities and injects them with this function to allow you to produce raw state from entities. \(Please see: [https://forgebox.io/view/mementifier](https://forgebox.io/view/mementifier)\)

 ### Read